rotexsoft/slim-skeleton-mvc-app/README.md

                                         //extending \Slim3MvcTools\BaseController calls
                                         //parent::__construct(...) in its own constructor.

-                //You can access this renderer from within your controller methods like so:
+                //You can also access this renderer from within your controller methods like so:
                 $this->app->getContainer()->get('new_layout_renderer'); //keep in mind that accessing it like
                                                                         //this returns a new instance with
                                                                         //each call.